 Melina is back from her trip to Australia and will be with us full-time over the summer.
-She has been working as a therapy assistant with us for over a year.
+She has been working as a therapy assistant with us now for over 2 years.
 She is also studying at UBC to get her Psychology degree.
 She hopes to apply for Occupational Therapy program in the future.
-She is taking on new clients, that are supervised by an OT.
+She is taking on new clients, that are supervised by an OT and/or SLP.
 She does clinic sessions, home visits, and assists with groups.
-She is available Mondays, Wednesdays, Fridays, and weekends.
+She is available Mondays through Fridays, and Saturdays.